Joe's Bed-Stuy Barbershop: We Cut Heads

 Joe's Bed-Stuy Barbershop: We Cut Heads is a 1983 student film by American filmmaker Spike Lee.
 Lee submitted the film as his master's degree thesis at the Tisch School of the Arts.

 Production

 Lee's classmates Ang Lee and Ernest R. Dickerson worked on the film as assistant director and cinematographer, respectively.
 The film was the first student film to be showcased in Lincoln Center's New Directors New Films Festival.
-Lee's father, Bill Lee, composed the score.
+Spike Lee's father, Bill Lee, composed the score.
 The film won a Student Academy Award.

 Plot

 The film is set in a Bedford–Stuyvesant, Brooklyn barbershop where customers come to hang out, discuss various issues, and get a haircut.
 The manager, Zack, took over after Joe was killed by a gangster who used the shop as a front for a numbers racket.
 Zack wants to keep the shop legitimate but the gangster wants to continue the deal he had with Joe.